GenesisFR/DS1TroubleshootingGuide/README.md

 Scenario 1:

-If you were using an old version of the reg patch (an executable), the "DSMod.exe" QA version (02.12.1603) won't match Steam's "DungeonSiege.exe" QA version (03.07.0202), so you'll need to use a tool like [Resource Hacker](https://portableapps.com/apps/utilities/resource-hacker-portable) to make them identical:
+If you were using an old version of the reg patch (an executable), the `DSMod.exe` QA version (02.12.1603) won't match Steam's `DungeonSiege.exe` QA version (03.07.0202), so you'll need to use a tool like [Resource Hacker](https://portableapps.com/apps/utilities/resource-hacker-portable) to make them identical:

-1. Make a backup of "DSMod.exe" (just in case).
+1. Make a backup of `DSMod.exe` (just in case).
 2. Run two instances of Resource Hacker as administrator.
-3. In the first instance, hit "File -\> Open -\> DSMod.exe".
+3. In the first instance, hit `File -> Open -> DSMod.exe`.
-4. In the second instance, hit "File -\> Open -\> DungeonSiege.exe".
+4. In the second instance, hit `File -> Open -> DungeonSiege.exe`.
-5. In both instances, hit "Version Info -\> 1 : 1033".
+5. In both instances, hit `Version Info -> 1 : 1033`.
-6. Locate the line "MSQAVersion" and replace its value in "DSMod.exe" by the value from "DungeonSiege.exe".
+6. Locate the line `MSQAVersion` and replace its value in `DSMod.exe` by the value from `DungeonSiege.exe`.
 7. Click on the green arrow (or F5) to compile the script.
 8. Click on the green floppy disk (or Ctrl + S) to save the file.